Jacklswalsh/DGM-Advection-AD/README.md

 # DGM-Advection-AD
 Spectral Element Method -> Discontinuous Galerkin Method to solve the advection equation with adaptive element splititng.
-(NP-adaptive, Slow)
+(NP-adaptive, Faster)

 Using elements of Kopriva's DGM code and Mavriplis' error estimator.